SuperOfficeDocs/superoffice-docs/docs/en/request/learn/howto/assign.md

 ## Example

 Imagine that your company has created a category for each department in the company: User support, Sales, Accounts, and so on.
 And you have also specified that all emails sent to support@company.com should be automatically assigned to the "User support" category.
 All the staff in the user support department are members of this category.
-For this category they have set the **Even assignment** rule.
+For this category they have set the **Even assignment** method.
 This means that all the members of the category will get the same number of requests, and each of the members will continuously receive new requests in their **Own open requests** screen.
-If, alternatively, they had selected the **Do not assign** rule, the members would have had to go into the **Unassigned requests** screen themselves to [take ownership of new requests][4].
+If, alternatively, they had selected the **Do not assign** method, the members would have had to go into the **Unassigned requests** screen themselves to [take ownership of new requests][4].

 ## What would you like to do now?